vesoft-inc/nebula/README.md

 **Nebula Graph** is under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 So you can freely download, modify, and deploy the source code to meet your needs.
 You can also freely deploy **Nebula Graph** as a back-end service to support your SaaS deployment.

-In order to prevent cloud providers from monetizing the project without contributing back, we added [Commons Clause 1.0](https://commonsclause.com/) to the project.
-As mentioned, we are fully committed to the open source community.
-We would love to hear your thoughts on the licensing model and are willing to make it more suitable for the community.

 ## Contributing

 Contributions are warmly welcomed and greatly appreciated.
 Here are a few ways you can contribute: